RyukyuSpirit/prox-tuah/README.md

 Prox-tuah (Proxmox Text-based User and Administration Handler) is a text user interface to Proxmox Virtual Environment.
-There are multiple contexts with functions including accessing/displaying/managing PVE resources and walking/executing PVE API endpoint.
-The interface behaves similar to network devices CLIs (Cisco/Aruba) with tab completion and context-specific help menus for reference.
+There are multiple contexts with functions including accessing/displaying/managing PVE resources and walking/executing PVE API endpoints.
+The interface behaves similar to network device CLIs (Cisco/Aruba) with tab completion and context-specific help menus for reference.

 Contexts include:
 - user: view/access/power-control VMs